Staying Cool, the Ancient Chinese Way

 Cool Drinks and Summer Treats

 Seasonal fruits and chilled drinks were also part of summer life.
-Professor Wang Hongchao from Shanghai Normal University notes that dairy products appeared in China as early as the Tang Dynasty (618–907 CE), influenced by neighboring nomadic cultures.
+Professor Wang Hongchao from Shanghai Normal University notes that dairy products appeared in China as early as the Tang Dynasty (618–907 CE), influenced by neighbouring nomadic cultures.

 Some say that early Chinese frozen desserts inspired ice cream in Europe.
 It’s even believed that Marco Polo may have brought these ideas back from China, influencing the invention of modern ice cream.